-The first step is acknowledging the most strategic platforms right now: people are spending more time than ever on social media (and the internet in general) since the start of confinement.
+The first step is acknowledging the most strategic platforms right now: people are spending more time than ever on social media since the start of confinement.

 Seeing the spike in social media use during confinement, Heuritech analysed Instagram over the months of January until now to determine exactly how much Covid-19 is being discussed.
 The following insights were gathered from Instagram: